nasirkhani/Adminhub/AirFlow/med24.md

 # Install Celery (task queue manager) and Flower (web UI for monitoring Celery)
 pip3 install celery==4.4.7 flower==0.9.7
 ```
+but it have to be celery = 5.5.0

 #### 3.2 **Configure Airflow Database**